In

 which ones are the best.
 Also, right after the

-shoot, label the tapes for more organizedediting.
+shoot, label the files for more organized editing.

 TERMS